raven-dev-ops/accessible_education_software/docs/NETLIFY.md

 # Netlify production deploy checklist (legacy)

-The current production deployment uses Cloud Run for the frontend (`accessible-web` in `us-central1`).
-This document is kept for reference in case a Netlify-based deployment is needed again.
+The current `cs-poc` deployment uses container images on GKE (`accessible-cluster` in `us-central1-a`, `accessible-web` Service) with Cloud Storage as the only active persistence layer.
+Cloud Run and Netlify are both considered legacy/alternate paths at this point.
+This document is kept for reference in case a Netlify-based deployment is needed again or for historical context.

 Recommended Netlify settings for the Next.js app under `apps/web`: